-- The ownership of the leased asset is transferred to the lessee at the end of the lease term;
+- The ownership of the right of use asset is transferred to the lessee at the end of the lease term;

-- The lease term is the major part (at least 70%) of the useful life of the leased asset.
+- The lease term represents a major part (at least 70%) of the economic life of the leased asset.

-Company C in engaged in the manufacture of bicycles.
-It has leased some specialized production equipment from Company L. The useful life of the equipment is 6 years and the lease term is 5 years.
-The fair value of the equipment is $20 million and the present value of minimum lease payments made by Company C amounts to $15 million.
+Company C is engaged in the manufacture of bicycles.
+It has leased some specialized production equipment from Company L. The economic life of the equipment is 6 years and the lease term is 5 years.
+Total lease payments are $25 million and their present value works out to $20 million.
 The equipment is specifically designed for the operations of Company C and the lease contract contains a provision which allows Company C to either extend the lease at much lower rates or purchase the equipment at the end of 5 years for $1 million.
 The fair value of the equipment at the end of the lease term is expected to be $4 million.

 This is definitely a finance lease as indicated by the following:

-- The lease term is more than 70% of the useful life of the equipment;
+- The lease term represents more than 70% of the economic life of the equipment;

 - The equipment is customized and cannot be used by another party without significant modifications.